rajashreehalingale/super-hero-app/tasks.md

 Bonus points if you can populate existing record column values. aka fill the new column in existing rows.

+## Thursday Setup - Get this file in your local!

+`git remote` to view your remotes
+`git remote add upstream https://github.com/SummerOfCode2020/week-16-super-hero-app` to access the cohort repo as a remote `git remote -v` to confirm your remotes
+`git fetch` to get the latest

 ## task 02 - Thursday - REST Testing

 Objective: Practice your REST Testing skills.